justinemter/pseudo-channel/README.md

 If interested in this project, check back very soon when the beta is up.
 It's close and a tiny bit more user friendly. :)

-## How to Use:
+## How to Use (in the case someone stumbles across this and wants to try it before its polished):

+- The instructions below are all for configuring the "controller" device (i.e. a laptop or raspberry pi running linux).
+The "client" device should be a Raspberry Pi running Rasplex hooked up to your TV via HDMI - although I'm sure other devices work great too (never tried).

 1. Download the [Python Plex API](https://github.com/pkkid/python-plexapi) & their dependencies.
+Also get [yattag](http://www.yattag.org/).
+All these dependencies can be installed via pip.

 2. Download this repository & edit the `pseudo_config.py` / `the pseudo_schedule.xml` to your liking.
 Find your Plex token [here](https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token)